 2. Add Sauerkraut, bay leaves, juniper berries, Sekt, salt, pepper and sugar and let it simmer for 10 minutes.

-3. Cut six pieces out of the pineapple; cut the stem off and cut of the peel, cut in cubes.
+3. Cut six pieces out of the pineapple; cut the stem off and cut of the peel, cut in small cubes.

-5. Spice it if necessary.
+5. Spice with salt and pepper if necessary.

-Serve with boiled potatoes and Kassler.
+Serve with boiled potatoes and Bratwurst or fried (boiled) Kassler.